jasonstevens13/note-taker/README.md

 # Note-Taker
 A full-stack app, that allows the user to add notes to their to-do list!
+Revisit the url to find your list there waiting for you!

 ## Table of Contents